pedrohenriquebr/ngrok-automation/README.md

-# Ngrok service
+# Ngrok Automation

-It's a hack to manage ngrok with telegram bot in python.
+It's a hack to automate ngrok with telegram bot in python.

 ## Prerequisites